Professor Emmanuel Haven

 - Office: Room 612, Level 6, Ken Edwards Building

-Emmanuel was nominated for 'I love my Academic Award' by the Students' Union and he also received in 2013 a Superstar Award by the Students' Union for his teaching.
+Emmanuel was nominated for the 'I love my Academic Award' by the Students' Union.
+He also received both in 2013 and in 2014 a Superstar Award by the Students' Union for his teaching.

-Together with Dr. Fethi and Professors Phil Molyneux (Bangor); John Wilson (St. Andrews University) and Sergei Fedotov (University of Manchester), an ESRC seminar grant was won on the topic of: Financial Modelling Post 2008: Where Next?
-With Professors Aerts and D’Hooghe, Emmanuel received funding of Euro 236,000 (approximatively £230,000 ($340,000) from the Fund for Scientific Research (FWO, Government of Flanders, Belgium) to test a general economic theory for financial option pricing based on the mathematical formalisms of quantum mechanics.
-Together with Dr. Caraini, Emmanuel received funding from the British Academy (£7,000) to work on non-linear modelling of macroeconomic dynamics.
-With Dr. Hiromu Ishio, Emmanuel was awarded £3,000 from The Daiwa Anglo-Japanese Foundation for the funding of a reciprocal visit between Japan and the UK "to collaborate on research linking quantum physics and finance leading to a new joint project in financial engineering for practical application".
+Together with Dr Fethi and Professors Phil Molyneux (Bangor); John Wilson (St. Andrews University) and Sergei Fedotov (University of Manchester), an ESRC seminar grant was won on the topic of: Financial Modelling Post 2008: Where Next?
+With Dideriek Aerts and Bart D’Hooghe, Emmanuel received funding of Euro 236,000 (approximatively £230,000 ($340,000) from the Fund for Scientific Research (FWO, Government of Flanders, Belgium) to test a general economic theory for financial option pricing based on the mathematical formalisms of quantum mechanics.
+Together with Dr Caraini, Emmanuel received funding from the British Academy (£7,000) to work on non-linear modelling of macroeconomic dynamics.
+With Dr Hiromu Ishio, Emmanuel was awarded £3,000 from The Daiwa Anglo-Japanese Foundation for the funding of a reciprocal visit between Japan and the UK "to collaborate on research linking quantum physics and finance leading to a new joint project in financial engineering for practical application".

 The 'Quantum Interaction 2013' conference was hosted at the University of Leicester on 25-27 July 2013.
 Derek Raine and Emmanuel Haven were the local chairs of this event.
-The proceedings of accepted papers will be published in the LNCS (Springer).
+The proceedings of accepted papers are published in the LNCS (Springer).

-Emmanuel has been invited to give talks at the University of Oxford; University of California – Irvine (USA); Purdue University (USA) (in the ‘Winer memorial lectures’); Imperial College; City University (London); Durham University; University of Essex; Aston University; Brunel University; Romanian Academy (Institute for Economic Forecasting); University of Northern Arizona (USA) and other universities.
+Emmanuel has been invited to give talks at the University of Oxford; University of California – Irvine (USA); Purdue University (USA) (in the ‘Winer memorial lectures’); Imperial College; City University (London); Durham University; University of Essex; Aston University; Brunel University; Romanian Academy (Institute for Economic Forecasting); University of Northern Arizona (USA); Fudan University (Shanghai, China); University of Nottingham (Ningbo, China) and other universities.

 Applications of physics concepts in social science; applications of wavelet analysis; uses of differential equations in economics and finance

-Emmanuel would be interested in supervising PhD study in the following areas:
+Emmanuel would be interested in supervising PhD students in the following areas:

 - Interdisciplinary applications in economics and finance.